sigurdkampevold/media_mood/index.markdown

 People talk about their mood swings in everyday talk.
 We want to investigate if such _everydays myths_ are present in the quotations of the media as well.
 To concretize our work, we decided to examine whether the mood evolves during the week and across the year's seasons.

-But first, we have to zoom out.
+But first, we must zoom out.
 How can we even draw any conclusions from our data set and analyses only by utilizing libraries for sentiment analysis and making visualizations?
 Luckily, we have a solution.

 ## Statistical Tests